 There are eight units in a HealthCert Professional Diploma course.
 The course is delivered over 15 weeks with 12 weeks of teaching followed by three weeks for revision and final examinations.
 The course includes online presentations from experts in the field followed by patient case discussions and decision-making.
 There is a final webinar prior to examinations.
 You will also receive valuable 12 months web-based support from the speakers and participate in regular online learning sessions with the opportunity to ask any questions you might have as you implement your learning.

-A clinical audit is a feature of this professional diploma.
-The audit will guide you to reflect on your patient management prior to and after increasing your knowledge and clinical management of female patients with women’s health concerns.
-You will need to submit your own patient cases as part of the audit.
-The clinical audit is separately accredited.
+A clinical audit is a mandatory element of this professional diploma.
+The clinical audit will guide you to reflect on your patient management, prior to and after, increasing your knowledge through your studies at HealthCert.
+You will need to submit your own cases as part of the audit.
+If you no longer see any cases in this field, the course offers an early exit point with the Complex Certificate.

 The course includes: